 The Savannah is a lively, alert, energetic breed of cat.
 They are an incredibly intelligent animal and can be trained to walk on a leash and play fetch.
 They are playful and require a lot of exercise.

 Unlike most other domesticated breeds of cat, a lot of Savannah’s love water.
 Another unique feature is they wag their tail like a dog.

-Savannah’s are exceptional jumpers and love to be up high, it is common for them to be comfortably jump 6-8 feet high.
+Savannah’s are exceptional jumpers who love to be up high.
+It is not unusual for them to be comfortably jump 6-8 feet high.

-They are said to be dog like and love to follow their owners around the house and “help” with household tasks.
+Dog-like in personality, the Savannah loves to follow their owners around the house and help with household tasks.